 Where you two out already?
 If so, how long?

 We were both very openly gay online and in real life.
 Despite living countries apart, we realized that we came out around the same time, at 15/16 years old.
 We met in person when we were 20/21.

 How did you cope with a long-distance relationship?

-We endured long distance for four years, and it was a struggle but for sure worth it!
+We endured a lesbian long-distance relationship for four years, and it was a struggle, but for sure worth it!
 We coped by maintaining constant contact, thank goodness for the internet.

 We would write each other long Facebook messages about our day (due to the 11-hour time difference from the UK to Hawaii) and send each other videos, chat via Skype (or even Viber back then!).